 Music has three principal areas of research: composition, musicology, and music technology.
-Among the staff are composers, music technologists, and musicologists.
+Among the staff are composers, music technologists and musicologists.
 Available expertise ranges widely; it includes contemporary opera, sound art, film music, musical performance, analogue music, Byrd, Renaissance music, and Debussy.
-In addition it enjoys the resources of an extensive Audio Archive and two music technology labs (undergraduate and postgraduate).
-It is located in Front Square of College in its own dedicated premises.
-The Department offers the very popular M.Phil. in Music Composition which attracts applicants from all over the world and research degrees (M.Litt./Ph.D.) in its principal areas of expertise.
+In addition, Music enjoys the resources of an extensive Audio Archive and two music technology labs (undergraduate and postgraduate).
+Music offers the M.Phil. in Music Composition which attracts applicants from all over the world and research degrees (M.Litt./Ph.D.) in its principal areas of expertise.

 In exceptional circumstances it may be possible to register retrospectively.
 Applicants wishing to be considered for retrospective admission should contact the Graduate Studies Office by emailing email@example.com.